 Though the facts are still forthcoming, there is evidence today that consuming dandelions can support WEIGHT LOSS by improving your fat-burning rate and metabolism, and simultaneously reducing fat absorption.
-So this was seen in a STUDY of mice that showed that eating dandelions lead to weight loss, thanks to the presence of chlorogenic acid- a compound known for lowering fat storage hormones, so you store less body weight.
-That’s how coffee works too, chlorogenic acid in coffee is a fat burner!
+This was seen in a STUDY of mice that showed that eating dandelions led to weight loss, thanks to the presence of chlorogenic acid, a compound known for lowering fat storage hormones, so you store less body weight.
+That’s how coffee works too; chlorogenic acid in coffee is a fat burner!
 Coffee has more than dandelions though.

-The role of correlation verse causation is still not well understood here, so you might not experience the same results as these studies showed.
+The role of correlation versus causation is still not well understood here, so you might not experience the same results as these studies showed.

 5. It Fights Inflammation